 Emergency Kit for Dogs

-Keep your emergency kit simple – that way, you know you have everything on hand that you need.
+Keep your cat or dog emergency kit simple – that way, you know you have everything on hand that you need.

 - Include penicillin and sulfa trimeth for sure, as they are broad spectrum and widely accepted.